System security for watchOS

 The Bluetooth session key is discarded and all communications between iPhone and Apple Watch are encrypted using one of the methods listed above—with the encrypted Bluetooth, Wi-Fi, and cellular links providing a secondary encryption layer.

 (IKEv2/IPsec only) The keys are stored in the System keychain and used for authenticating future IKEv2/IPsec sessions between the devices.
-Further communication between these devices is encrypted and integrity protected using AES-256-GCM on iPhone devices running iOS 15 or later paired with an Apple Watch Series 4 or later running watchOS 8 or later.
-(ChaCha20-Poly1305 with 256-bit keys is used on older devices or devices running older operating system versions.)
+Further communication between these devices is encrypted and integrity protected using AES-256-GCM or ChaCha20-Poly1305 (256-bit keys) on iPhone devices running iOS 15 or later paired with an Apple Watch Series 4 or later running watchOS 8 or later.

 The Bluetooth Low Energy device address is rotated at 15-minute intervals to reduce the risk of the device being locally tracked if someone broadcasts a persistent identifier.